TK Eligibility in California Chart by DOB

 My 4 year old, and future TKer, was able to tour a TK classroom during his school’s Open House.
 He’s nervous and starting to feel sad about leaving his preschool, but also can’t wait to be at the same school as his big brother.

-• In 2022–23, TK students are eligible if they turn 5 years old beetween September 2 and February 2
+In 2022–23, TK students are eligible if they turn 5 years old between September 2 and February 2

-• In 2025–26, LEAs are required to make TK available to all children who will have their fourth birthday by September 1 of the school year.
+In 2025–26, School districts (LEAs) are required to make TK available to all children who will have their fourth birthday by September 1 of the school year.

 TK & Kindergarten Eligibility Chart by DOB for California